 Summary¶

-In this chapter, we implemented move representation and game logic:
+In this chapter, we implemented move representation and complete game logic:

 - Move representation: List of positions (MoveChain) for both regular moves and jump chains